wjzijderveld/phpsummercamp-workshop/WORKSHOP.md

 - A short history lesson
 - Why PHPCR

-## Part 1: Using phpcr-shell to create some content
+## Part 1: Using phpcr-shell to create content

 - Short introduction about the box + installing jackrabbit and phpcr-shell
 - Short introduction of phpcr-shell